danielnbarbosa/angela/README.md

 The directory tree structure is as follows:
  - `cfg`: Configuration files with saved hyperparameters.
  - `checkpoints`: Saved model weights.
  - `libs`: Shared libraries.
-Code for models, agents, training loops and various utility functions.
+Code for agents, environments and various utility functions.
  - `results`: Current best training results for each environment.